Factbox: Key players affected by Mexico's telecoms reform

 America Movil reported revenue of 775 billion pesos ($60 billion) and a profit of 91.4 billion pesos in 2012.

-TELEVISA: Mexican broadcaster Televisa, controlled by media mogul Emilio Azcarraga, is the world’s biggest producer of Spanish-language content and one of the companies in regulators’ crosshairs.
+TELEVISA: Mexican broadcaster Televisa (TLVACPO.MX), controlled by media mogul Emilio Azcarraga, is the world’s biggest producer of Spanish-language content and one of the companies in regulators’ crosshairs.

 Televisa has competed with TV Azteca since its smaller rival was privatized by the government about 20 years ago, forcing Televisa to trim costs and improve broadcasting quality.